-What qualifications do I need to be a pilot?
+What Qualifications do I Require to be a Pilot?

 An overview of the qualifications and education needed to become an airline pilot

-To hold the licences required to fly a commercial jet you do not need academic qualifications.
-You may however need some level of academic qualifications to go to a specific flight school or join a particular airline and use your licence but this varies between countries and airlines.
+To hold the licences required to fly a commercial passenger jet, you do not need any formal academic qualifications.
+However, you may need some level of academic qualifications to attend a specific flight school or join a particular airline.

 - A frozen Air Transport Pilots Licence (ATPL) which consist of a CPL / MEIR / MCC & ATPL Theory (see what these are and how to get them here)

 - A Class One Medical